tomekc/Syringe/README.md

 And implement mandatory afterPropertiesSet: method.
 It will be called when object instance is created, and its collaborators wired and initialized.

+# To do

+Lazy initialization - work is in progress.

 # Comments, praises